flintlang/flint/state_of_flint.md

  - **Swift**: The  `.swift-version` files should tell Swiftenv _(see below)_ what version of swift should be run, if you install 5.0.2 and 4.2 on your system you should be okay, and there shouldn't be much of a issue updating the main Swift version to a slightly newer version, however, 4.2 is required for the test-suite, _(only, you can get away without it if you don't run any tests)_ Cuckoo, and would require working on updating the fork of Cuckoo that Flint relies on to Swift 5 to make Flint entirely dependent on only one version of Swift.
  - **Swiftenv**: We were working with Swiftenv 1.4, but the version of Swiftenv shouldn't matter.
 What's more important is that Swiftenv is set-up to be in control of `swift` terminal commands, so that as one dependency still runs on Swift 4.2, it can switch to that as is needed.
  - **Mono**: Mono isn't required for any Flint project code, however is necessary for the Boogie and Symbooglix dependencies to run Flint's built-in verifier.
 Make sure you download the `mono-devel` as it's necessary to build Boogie and Symbooglix.
+Having the `mono-complete` ubuntu package installed might also help.
  - **NodeJS and npm**: Much of the flint ecosystem, due to it working with Ethereum, is built on NodeJS.
 From the testsuite to the extensions it's quite important that you have it installed.
  - **Swiftlint**: Only necessary as part of the testsuite, please note that it does get updated, and code that may've been fine when we left it might fail linting checks when you start work.
 We were using version 0.35.0

 ### Testing

-To run tests you'll need truffle, specifically version 4.
+To run tests you'll need truffle version 4.
 To install it, run `npm install truffle@4`.
+Currently, testing of the Move translation is not enabled by default because it would take too long to build Libra on Travis.
+However, we strongly encourage future developers of Flint to keep running the Move behaviour tests locally during development before pushing.
+Moreover, if libra binaries that would allow for testing without building from source were to be provided in the future, we would advise to enable move behaviour testing also on Travis, by downloading said binaries through the `.travis.yaml` config file.

 ### Development
 Setting up an environment to work on Flint effectively can be troublesome, so we advise that you take the following seriously to avoid future issues